fanyangxyz/blend-images-cursor/README.md

 ### Performance Optimization

 * **Apple Silicon Mac**: Both methods automatically use the *MPS* backend (macOS GPU) when available
-* **GPU Memory**: Method 2 uses more GPU memory due to multiple models; Method 1 is more memory-efficient
+* **GPU Memory**: Method 2 uses more GPU memory due to multiple models, but is optimized for MacBook Air with lightweight BLIP; Method 1 is more memory-efficient
 * **Speed**: Method 1 is significantly faster for quick blending tasks

 ### Best Practices